qbornet/snow-crash/level13/Ressources/writeup.md

 printf("your token is %s\n",uVar2);
 ```

-So from this we will take the generated C code from the decompiler hidra modify it compile it and run the program.
+So from this we will take the generated C code from the decompiler Ghidra modify it compile it and run the program.

 Here the modified generated C code function from the decompiler to generate the flag: